My baby has a sticky eye

-Sticky eyes are not the same as conjunctivitis.
-Conjunctivitis is an infection of the outer coating layer of eye and inner surface of eyelids which is caused by bacteria or virus, which may have picked up during or after birth.
-The signs of conjunctivitis include yellow / green discharge and redness and swelling of the eye(s).
+Sticky eyes are not the same as conjunctivitis; conjunctivitis affects the outer coating layer of the eye and inner surface of eyelids, which in babies may be caused by bacterial or viral infections that they may have picked up during or after birth.
+The signs of conjunctivitis include a yellow/green discharge and redness and swelling of the eye(s).
+If you notice this contact your GP surgery as your baby may need antibiotic eye drops.
+Infection can be passed on easily, so wash your hands and use a separate towel for your baby.

 When should you worry?